-In a previous blog post we discussed several surprising things that can pollute the air inside your home.
+In a previous blog post, we discussed several surprising things that can pollute the air inside your home.
 This included everything from furniture and paint, to some types of air purifiers that use unsafe levels of ozone to wipe out other contaminants.
 Because heavily polluted air can create health issues and cause allergic reactions in some people, especially your very young or old family members, it’s important to take steps to improve the air quality in your home.
-As providers of comprehensive HVAC service in the Denver area, Premier Heating & Cooling offers professional air quality assessment services at competitive prices.
+As providers of comprehensive HVAC service in the Denver area, Premier Heating and Air offers professional air quality assessment services at competitive prices.
 However, there are also some surprisingly easy steps you can take on your own.

 Open The Window

 One of the primary reasons indoor air becomes polluted is because we’ve done such a good job of sealing them up tight.
 It’s true that a drafty house is a wasteful house, meaning that you’re going to spend a lot of money on the hot and cold air that just escapes outside.
 However, an air-tight house can’t “breath” which means when something like a new carpet or fireplace releases contaminants into the air, they become concentrated instead of diluted.
 Increasing your home’s ventilation, something easily accomplished by opening a window on each end of your house helps to reduce the toxic build-up.

 Modern furnaces, air conditioning systems, and even portable air purifiers can be fitted with air filters that help to reduce the amount of dangerous particulate that enters your home.
 Pollen, pet dander, dust mites, and tobacco smoke are just a few of the nasty substances that can be greatly reduced by using a HEPA filter in your home.
 Just remember, HEPA filters lose their effectiveness over time, so you need to change them once every six months.